cdproyect/Microsoft-Cert-AZ-104-Study-Guide/ManageIdentifiesAndGovernanceInAzure.md

 - **Security groups.** Security groups are used to manage member and computer access to shared resources for a group of users.
 For example, you can create a security group for a specific security policy.
 By doing it this way, you can give a set of permissions to all the members at once, instead of having to add permissions to each member individually.
 This option requires an Azure AD administrator.
 - **Microsoft 365 groups.** Microsoft 365 groups provide collaboration opportunities by giving members access to a shared mailbox, calendar, files, SharePoint site, and more.
 You can give people outside of your organization access to the group.
 Both users and admins can use Microsoft 365 groups.

+#### Access rights through single user or group assigment

+Azure AD helps you provide access rights to a single user or to an entire group of users.
+You can assign a set of access permissions to all the members of the group.
+Access permissions range from full access to the ability to create or remove resources.

+There are different ways you can assign access rights:

+- **Direct assignment:** Assign a user the required access rights by directly assigning a role that has those access rights.
+- **Group assignment:** Assign a group the required access rights, and members of the group will inherit those rights.
+- **Rule-based assignment:** Use rules to determine a group membership based on user or device properties.
+For a user account or device's group membership to be valid, the user or device must meet the rules.
+If the rules aren't met, the user account or device's group membership is no longer valid.
+The rules can be simple.
+You can select prewritten rules or write your own advanced rules.

 ### Adding members to groups